What Is Employee Wellbeing? And Why Does It Matter?

 High wellbeing in the workplace is a retention booster and a talent magnet.

-With high workplace wellbeing, turnover drops.
+With higher life evaluation among employees, risk of turnover lessens.
 The difference in turnover rates between thriving employees and those who are struggling or suffering is considerable.
-When employees struggle or suffer, they're about twice as likely as thriving employees to change jobs.
+When employees are thriving, they're 32% less likely to be watching for or actively seeking another job.

 To keep your most talented employees, you must help them live thriving lives.
 Begin by engaging employees, which builds the foundations of career and social wellbeing.